limemane/usb-rsync-remote/README.md

-# USB script launcher
+# USB rsync remote

-A crossplatform USB remote with a push button and a small OLED display.
+A USB remote with a push button and a small OLED display for Linux/macOS.

-Pushing the button allows you to start any bash script you set up on the computer where you plugged the remote.
+The intended usage of this remote is to start a rsync backup when the button is pressed, and to display rsync logs data on the OLED display while rsync is running.
-Said computer can also send back informations to the USB remote to display various data on the OLED screen.
+A small Python script has to run on the computer where the remote is plugged to make it work properly.

 ## Hardware involved

 - 1x ESP32
-- 1x OLED SSD1306 display
+- 1x OLED SSD1306 I2C display (SCL pin 22, SDA pin 21)
-- 1x push button
+- 1x Push button (pin 25)
 - Any computer able to run a Python script

 ## Setup